MrBounty/PZ-UI_API/Variables.md

 ## Text formatting
 For the rich text element, you can use that to make complexe text.
-It's in the vanilla game so maybe I miss some.
 If you put that in you text, the text that follow it will change.
 Check example in `media/lua/shared/Translate`
 ```